da4all/da4all.github.io/_cards/group-data-advocacy-project-1-white-paper.md

 title: "Group Data Advocacy Project Part 1: White Paper (assignment sequence)"

 teaser: >
-  This assignment sequence is designed as the first third of a semester-long project in an upper-division writing course.
+  This assignment sequence is designed as the first half of a semester-long project in an upper-division writing course.
 Across several weeks, students propose data advocacy projects, seek interviews with stakeholders, engage in background research, and compose a collaborative White Paper that analyzes the rhetorical situation in which they hope to pursue advocacy.

 keywords:
   - "Quantitative Rhetoric"